Flybe (1979–2020): Relaunch

-On 19 October 2020, reports emerged that Lucien Farrell, in charge of former shareholder Cyrus Capital's European office, had formed a new company, Thyme Opco, to purchase the Flybe brand and relaunch the airline, subject to regulatory approvals.
+On 19 October 2020, reports emerged that Lucien Farrell, in charge of former shareholder Cyrus Capital's London office, had formed a new company, Thyme Opco, to purchase the Flybe brand and relaunch the airline, subject to regulatory approvals.
 The new owner planned to "start small and restore regional connectivity in the UK" from 2021.
 On 1 December 2020, Thyme Opco applied for a UK operating licence.

-Thyme Opco also registered a 21-year-old Q400, which was expected to be the first aircraft for the 'new Flybe', but which has since departed to Canada where it operates for PAL Airlines.
+Thyme Opco also registered a 21-year-old Q400, which was expected to be the first aircraft for the 'new Flybe'; since then the jet was acquired by PAL Airlines, a regional airline in Eastern Canada.
 In April 2021, the British CAA granted the new airline an operating licence as well as Type A and B route licences, enabling the carrier to operate both charter and scheduled services.
 The new company also obtained 86 slots at Heathrow for the summer 2021 season, to be used for flights to Edinburgh and Aberdeen, but the airline was not relaunched in time to use these slots.

 The 'original' Flybe company was renamed FBE Realisations 2021 Limited, with Thyme Opco Limited becoming Flybe Limited.
 On 3 June 2021, the operating licence for the original company was revoked following an unsuccessful appeal to the Transport Secretary.
-Despite initial beliefs that its legacy slots at UK airports had returned to the slot coordinator, this was shown not to be the case by coordinator ACL.
+Despite initial beliefs that its legacy slots at UK airports had returned to the slot coordinator, that was shown not to be the case by coordinator ACL.
 The new operating company also leased Heathrow slots from British Airways for routes to Edinburgh and Aberdeen.

 On 26 October 2021, the new Flybe Limited confirmed that it had appointed David Pflieger as its chief executive.
-This closely followed the appearance of an ex-Flybe Q400, registered as G-JECX, which had been painted with a new purple-and-white livery.
+That closely followed the appearance of an ex-Flybe Q400, registered as G-JECX, which had been painted with a new purple-and-white livery.
 In November 2021, the airline announced that it had picked Birmingham Airport as its new base, with operations scheduled to begin in early 2022 to "key regions across the UK and EU".
 On 16 March 2022, Flybe announced that it would start ticket sales the following week, and that Belfast would be the airline's second operating base.
 The company slogan was "Smile and go the extra mile."
 On 22 March the company's website opened for bookings; the first flight took place on 13 April 2022.

 On 28 January 2023, Flybe entered administration and ceased all operations.
+On 18 March 2024, administration of the original Flybe (FBE Realisations 2021 Limited) ceased and the company was dissolved.